Manatee Educational Plans and Signs

 Information needed for FWC review

 If your facility has a State permit condition that requires manatee signs or an educational plan, please contact staff at ImperiledSpecies@myfwc.com to request FWC approval of your proposed sign or education plan.
+Please follow the guidelines below when submitting your information for FWC review.
 Your proposal must include the following information:

 - a detailed upland project site plan with proposed sign locations, types, and proposed numbers of manatee signs, including which way the signs are proposed to face